RafaFischerReichert/clue_solver/README.md

 ## 🧠 Core Logic

+### Deduction Logic Pipeline
+The deduction engine now uses a unified, robust pipeline for all deduction steps, handled by `updateKnowledgeWithDeductions` in `GameLogic.tsx`.
+The deduction flow is as follows:

+1. **Tuple-based and Direct Deductions**
+   - Analyzes all guess/response tuples to deduce who definitely or definitely does not have which cards.
+2. **Full Hand Deduction**
+   - If a player's hand is fully known, all other cards are marked as not in that player's hand.
+3. **Solution Deduction**
+   - If only one possible solution card remains in a category, or a card cannot be in any hand, it is marked as the solution.
+All other cards in that category are marked as not in the solution.
+4. **Advanced Deduction**
+   - If the solution for a category is known, and for another card in that category all but one player are known not to have it, the last possible player must have that card.

+This pipeline ensures that each deduction step feeds into the next, maximizing the information gained and keeping the knowledge base as up-to-date as possible.
+All deduction logic is now centralized in `updateKnowledgeWithDeductions` for maintainability and clarity.

 ### Knowledge Base System
 The app uses a sophisticated three-state knowledge system:
 - **`true`**: Player definitely has this card